adventure-yunfei/react-2048/README.md

 - Webpack tuned to build one file bundle
 - Auto-Produce es5 code output when using as npm package
 - ESLint tuned to ensure better code style
+- "__assert__" keyword to enable debug check, which is similar to java "assert"

 # How to use it